Daniel-KM/Omeka-S-module-UniversalViewer/README.md

 Usage
 -----

-### Version 2.0.2 and the last one
+### Version 2.0, 3.1 or 4.0

-Two versions of the viewer are provided and can be selected in site settings: version 2.0.2 and version 3.1.
-The first one manages pdf files quicker but supports only iiif v2, the second is more modern.
+Three versions of the viewer are provided and can be selected in site settings: version 2.0.2, version 3.1.1 (adapted for IIIF v3) and last version of series 4.

+The first one manages pdf files quicker but supports only iiif v2 (`manifest` for presentation and `info` for image), the second is more modern and the last one is the up-to-date version.

 ### Configuration